Schuttern Abbey

 Is photography allowed?

-Photography policies may vary; check with the site upon arrival for specific guidelines regarding photography.
+Photography policies may vary, so it is best to check the official website for specific guidelines regarding photography within the abbey.

 Are there guided tours?